 I've been kind of wondering how to handle this as my daughter goes from a nearly all Jewish preschool to a public school that will be like 40% white, 40% asian, and the rest hispanic or black.
 She has non-white friends at the playground and in our building sometimes does promising things like directly identify with a non-white character in a book or show.
 She does tend to make comments like "there are a lot of Chinese people here!" when we, say, go to Flushing -- I feel like she is still a little young for me to say "that's not nice to say out loud" because I don't want her to think there is something wrong with there being a lot of Chinese people or shameful about noticing that.
 I don't think raising her to be "color blind" is realistic.
 I try to point out that "your mom speaks a different language, just like her mom," or "your mom was born in another country, and you are an American, just like him."
 Four year old minds can tend to get confused about these things, so my biggest goal is to just have her feel comfortable with there being many different kinds of people around and with it being ok to notice but not ok to make fun of or discriminate.

-― the last famous person you were surprised to discover was actually (man alive), Friday, 30 September 2016 19:27 (five months ago) Permalink
+― the last famous person you were surprised to discover was actually (man alive), Friday, 30 September 2016 19:27 (six months ago) Permalink

 sounds like the way to go :)

 ― illegal economic migration (Tracer Hand), Friday, 30 September 2016 19:32 (six months ago) Permalink

 Bro, dude.
 Not "brah". ;-)

 In case any of you didn't already have a snappy answer to your country cousin's question of "How come they can say it and we can't?", feel free to use my son's experience as one practical, everyday easy-to-understand example, which I admit, doesn't even begin to scratch the surface.